 Another beneficial option is to pay out of pocket and be reimbursed — at least in part — by your insurance company.
 While many insurance companies provide a list of in-network therapists, you may find that your preferred therapist is not on that list.
 This doesn’t mean that you must forego seeing your favorite therapist.
 Instead, call your insurance company to find out if they offer some reimbursement for seeing an out-of-network provider for code 90837 or code 90834 (both codes for psychotherapy).
 This would allow you to continue seeing your favorite therapist without having to pay 100% of the costs out of pocket.
 We encourage you to check with your insurance to see if they may offer out of network benefits for psychotherapy.

 Affordable Therapy in Manhattan

-Manhattan Mental Health Counseling (MMHC) offers a great alternative to sliding scale therapy by offering clients some of the lowest rates in Manhattan.
-At $120 per session, our rates are very affordable and enable clients to get the mental health treatment and therapy they need.
+Manhattan Mental Health Counseling (MMHC) offers a great alternative to sliding scale therapy by offering clients some of the most affordable rates in Manhattan.
+At $175 per session after the first intake session, our rates are very affordable and enable clients to get the mental health treatment and therapy they need.

 Mental health issues take some time to treat.
 Our pricing plans make taking the time to work on yourself a possibility.

 Finding affordable therapy in New York City can be a daunting task.
 Big cities tend to be more expensive than rural areas.
 They draw top talent that often charges top rates for their services.

 Fortunately, Manhattan Mental Health Counseling combines the best of both worlds by offering top tier therapists at affordable rates.
 We offer individual psychotherapy sessions as well as couples sessions.
 Sessions times vary based on needs and medical necessity from 45 to 60 minutes.
 Our counselors are licensed and have years of experience supporting clients on their journey to make healthy life choices and changes.